Adaptive Weighted Multi-View Clustering: Preliminary

-In the MultiNMF framework, $\alpha_s$'s are crucial in determining the quality of the consensus matrix $\mathbf{V}^*$.
-To illustrate this point, on one hand, if there is a disagreement between the $s$-th view and the others, i.e., the $s$-th view provides contrasting subspace structure compared with other views, $\alpha_s$ should approach to $0$.
-On the other hand, if all views provide similar information on subspace structure, $\alpha_s$'s should be close to each other.
-The MultiNMF degenerates to the single-view learning when $\alpha_s$'s are binary values with only one component being $1$.
-The resulting consensus clustering is essentially determined by the view that provides the best approximation to the original data.

 Most existing MultiNMF related methods tackle different problems with slightly different objective functions motivated by different applications~\citep{10.1093/nar/gks725, 10.1093/bioinformatics/bts476, 10.1371/journal.pcbi.1004042, 10.1093/bioinformatics/btv544}.
-However, most of them assume that the weight vector is determined either by prior knowledge (which may be impractical when such knowledge is missing) or commonly assigned as equal weight.
-In practice, such an assumption may not be valid as we often have noisy and corrupted datasets.
+However, most of them assume that the weight vector is determined either by prior knowledge (which may be impractical when such knowledge is missing) or assigned to be equal.
+In practice, such an assumption may not be valid as we often have noisy datasets.
 In Section~\ref{model}, we provide an alternative solution to allow a more interpretable and transparent understanding of how to derive the consensus clustering among views.